Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Numerical examples

 \section{Numerical examples}

-In this section, we illustrate how our bounds compare against the known ones in specific cases by numerically bounding the separating redundancies of some short exemplary linear codes.
+In this section, we illustrate how our bounds compare against the known ones in specific cases by numerically bounding the separating redundancies of some short linear codes.
 This complements the technical details on the refinements explained from the general viewpoint in the previous section.

-Tables \ref{tb1}, \ref{tb2}, and \ref{tb3} list numerical results on the lower and general upper bounds for the $[24,12,8]_2$ binary Golay code, $[41,33,5]_3$ ternary Bose-Chaudhuri-Hochquenghem (BCH) code, and $[12,6,6]_4$ quaternary quadratic residue code respectively.
+Tables \ref{tb1}, \ref{tb2}, and \ref{tb3} list numerical results on the lower and general upper bounds for the $[24,12,8]_2$ extended binary Golay code, $[41,33,5]_3$ ternary cyclic code with generator polynomial $g(x) = x^{30} + x^{13} + x^{2} + x + 1$, and $[12,6,6]_4$ quaternary quadratic residue code, respectively.
+The best lower bound and the best upper bound for each number $l$ of erasures are highlighted in bold face.
 As expected from the theoretical analyses in the previous section, our theorems consistently provide strong bounds and quite often improve the sharpest known results.
 In particular, our basic probabilistic upper bound by Theorem \ref{thm:probabilistic} is already consistently strong, while Theorems \ref{thm:probabilistic2} and \ref{thm:probabilisticYu} improve this result even further in some cases.
 Our lower bound by Theorem \ref{thm:lwb} also provides a solid improvement in many cases while being always at least as tight as the strongest known one in the literature.

+It is worth mentioning that while Theorem \ref{thm:probabilistic2} is always slightly better than or at least as strong as Theorem \ref{thm:probabilistic}, due to the complexity of the minimization problem involving the rather complicated function $f_q(a,b)$, it requires significantly more computational power to numerically derive an estimate of separating redundancy.
+Hence, Theorem \ref{thm:probabilistic} is useful not only for understanding the basic idea of the mathematical techniques we employed but also for quickly computing a sharp upper bound.

-It is notable that, as can be seen in Table \ref{tb3}, the design theoretic approach taken in Theorems \ref{thm:upbcovering} and \ref{upb:covering} can occasionally result in upper bounds that surpass all other known ones, which is a fact that does not seem to have been emphasized in the literature.
-We also draw attention with this $[12,6,6]_4$ linear code to the fact that while Theorem \ref{thm:upbcovering} greatly improves Theorem \ref{upb:covering} in the vast majority of the cases, there are instances where it fails to be even as sharp.
-This rare situation occurs when the right-hand side of the bound in Theorem \ref{thm:upbcovering} is minimized by $\mu$ such that $C_1(n,\mu,l) > \frac{\mu - l}{\mu}\binom{n}{l}$.
+It is also notable that, as can be seen in Table \ref{tb3}, the design-theoretic approach taken in Corollary \ref{coro:upbcovering} and Theorem \ref{upb:covering} can occasionally result in upper bounds that surpass all other known ones, which is a fact that does not seem to have been emphasized in the literature.